micmejia/bible-dump/AMPC/Matthew/Matt 11.md

-And from the days of John the Baptist until the present time, the kingdom of heaven has endured violent assault, and violent men seize it by force [as a precious prize--a [^d]share in the heavenly kingdom is sought with most ardent zeal and intense exertion].
+And from the days of John the Baptist until the present time, the kingdom of heaven has endured violent assault, and violent men seize it by force [as a precious prize--a share in the heavenly kingdom is sought with most ardent zeal and intense exertion].